qiz-li/lovelace-soft-ui/README.md

 {{ states | selectattr('entity_id','in', ['light.list_your_lights_here','switch.example_1','switch.example_2'] )|selectattr('state','eq','on') | list | count }}
 ```

-This card contains three buttons line up vertically: lights, alarm clock and irrigation.
+This card contains three buttons lined up vertically: lights, alarm clock and irrigation.
 Each of the buttons will redirect you to a Lovelace tab with the corresponding name, i.e lovelace/lights.
 You can change the icons, names, tap action, and texts beside them.

 <details><summary><b>Show code</b></summary>
 <p>